juneseong/pacebook/README.md

 Polymorphic association was leveraged on posts, comments, likes and friending to implement notifications for DRY code. `create_notification` is called after post, comment, like or friendship is created.

 ### 6. User Search
-Users can search for other users.
+Users can search for other users using the search bar.